vigorousnorth/MaineCampaignFinance2018/readme.md

 ~~~~

-FILTERING AND SUBSETTING DATA FRAMES
+## FILTERING AND SUBSETTING DATA FRAMES

 For the next couple examples, it’ll be useful to work with a much smaller dataset.
-I’ve created a new dataframe using only the first 10 rows of data18 as it existed on May 2 (your version will be different), and using only the ReceiptAmount, ReceiptDate, LastName and FirstName columns (those are columns 2-5).
+I’ve created a new dataframe using only the first 10 rows of data18 as it existed on May 2 (your version will be different), and using only the `ReceiptAmount`, `ReceiptDate`, `LastName` and `FirstName` columns (those are columns 2-5).

 Here’s the code I used: